Eleanor Mills (journalist): Women in Journalism

-She co-edited (with Kira Cochrane) Cupcakes and Kalashnikovs: 100 Years of the Best Journalism by Women, published as Journalistas: 100 Years of the Best Writing and Reporting by Women Journalists in the United States.
-Mills succeeded Jane Martinson as chair of the Women in Journalism campaigning group at the end of 2013.
+Mills co-edited (with Kira Cochrane) Cupcakes and Kalashnikovs: 100 Years of the Best Journalism by Women, published as Journalistas: 100 Years of the Best Writing and Reporting by Women Journalists in the United States.
+Mills succeeded Jane Martinson as Chair of Women in Journalism, a UK campaigning group, at the end of 2013, taking up the role in 2014.
+During her seven-year chairship she championed diversity in newsrooms and launched a mentoring scheme that benefited more than 500 young women working in journalism.
 She left this role in 2021, and was succeeded by Daily Mirror editor Alison Phillips.